Scalar embedding of temporal network trajectories: Discussion

+Third, computational efficiency of the method could also be improved in future work, e.g. by considering online versions of the embedding algorithms. {Likewise, here we used specific normalization and scaling procedures in both PCA and MDS-based approaches.
+It is unclear whether other data preprocessing --e.g. logarithmic transformations-- could further help stabilise the method.}

+Fourth, as a proof of concept we used an Euclidean norm (Eq.~\ref{eq:d_snapshots}) to assess the distance between two network snapshots, but other choices are also possible \cite{wills2020metrics}, {where different aspects of the graph --including node-based features, edge-based features, or a mix-- could be considered in order to build the distance function.
+Choosing more sophisticated metrics e.g. graph kernels \cite{vishwanathan2010graph} could also allow to apply the method in temporal networks with varying number of nodes.
+Related to this, would two isomorphic graph snapshots map onto the same point in the scalar embedding?
+The current answer is no if we use a graph distance based on the adjacency matrix such as Eq.~\ref{eq:d_snapshots}.
+However, by defining a distance based on any graph invariant \cite{caligiuri2024characterising} (i.e., graph properties which are invariant under row/column permutations of the adjacency matrix, such as its spectrum), one could readily extend this scalar embedding to unlabeled temporal networks.}

-Let us now outline some limitations and open questions for further work.
-First, this paper proposes a proof of concept, focusing on scalar embeddings.
-In this sense, the method {can be straightforwardly generalized} to dimensions larger than one {--if and when needed--} along the lines described in Section \ref{sec:methods}.
-Second, computational efficiency of the method could also be improved in future work, e.g. by considering online versions of the embedding algorithms.
-Third, as a proof of concept we used an Euclidean norm to assess the distance between two network snapshots, but other choices are also possible.
-Fourth, on relation to the feature matix, in this work we have {treated as `equally important features' all the relative distances of a snapshot to any other snapshot}.
-This assumption is perhaps too strict, as one can argue that the relative distance between closer snapshots (in time) is a more important feature than the relative distance between snapshot that are very far apart in time.
+Fifth, on relation to the feature matrix, in this work we have {treated as `equally important features' all the relative distances of a snapshot to any other snapshot}.
+This assumption is perhaps too strict, as one can argue that the relative distance between closer snapshots (in time) is a more important feature than the relative distance between snapshots that are very far apart in time.
 Accordingly, a possible improvement for future work could define some `weight decay' (e.g. a kernel) between snapshots based on how close the snapshots are in time. {This kernel could, in turn,} boost the computational efficiency of the whole methodology.

-Fifth, it would be interesting to consider other dynamical quantifiers beyond linear correlations or dynamical stability.
-Sixth, extracting faithful scalar embeddings of temporal networks would enable to directly assess the similarity among different network trajectories, a topic of recent interest \cite{dall2024embedding}.
-Finally, note that the dimensionality reduction approaches considered here are inherently linear.
-In this sense, further work should assess the viability of nonlinear techniques, ranging from classical nonlinear dimensionality reduction methods to recent machine learning solutions.
+Sixth, it would be interesting to consider other dynamical quantifiers beyond linear correlations or dynamical stability. {In general, having a faithful scalar embedding opens up the possibility of performing time series analysis of temporal networks, including e.g. time series irreversibility \cite{lacasa2012time, arola2023irreversibility}, temporal network reducibility and compression \cite{de2015structural, santoro2020algorithmic, vaudaine2024temporal} or temporal network similarity \cite{dall2024embedding}, to cite some.}